Andcart/sola-dk/README.md

 CONTRACT_ADDRESS="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2"

 # The "vault" address that receives locked tokens.
-# The script will monitor Transfer events where this is the destination.
+# The script monitors Transfer events where this address is the recipient.
+# For testing, you can use a real address that receives WETH, like a bridge contract or an exchange deposit address.
 BRIDGE_VAULT_ADDRESS="0x1111111111111111111111111111111111111111"
 ```